-An estimated 46 percent of the homeless population lives with severe mental illness and/or addition.
+An estimated 46 percent of the homeless population lives with severe mental illness and/or addiction.
 Additionally, 70 percent of youth in detention centers deal with some type of mental illness.

 Your mental health is just as important or maybe more important than your physical health.
 Your mental health significantly affects your quality of life from your enjoyment of hobbies to dealing with the highs and lows of everyday living.